vhoyer/dotfiles/README.md

   - [x] make it default
   - [x] install and use a better default font with emoji support :D
 - [ ] make two monitor setup work
-- [ ] setup that modular keybindings program: sxhkd
+- [ ] setup that modular key bindings program: sxhkd
 - [ ] improve `scripts/make-swapfile.sh`
   - [ ] have an --help parameter
   - [ ] have a undo option